 At VHF and UHF and above, propagation is line of sight.
 The transmit frequency of A travels out in a straight line, and out into space if powerful enough.

-- To link mobiles A & B beyond the horizon, a Satellite could be used, acting much like an overhead repeater system. - Satellites typically use a much higher frequency in GHz.
+- To link mobiles A & B beyond the horizon, a satellite could be used, acting much like an overhead repeater system. - Satellites can use VHF and above, up to about 30GHz.